richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL Lesson #2.md

   From that point in the pipeline, all the rows would have remained in the same order.

+4. _Finally, a bit of "PRQL lingo"_
+  * Since PRQL statement _transform_ a table, they're also called "transforms".
+  * Tables are also called "relations".
+  * A "tuple" is the PRQL name names that are enclosed in `{ ... }`.
+  For example, it's proper to say the `select` transform requires a "tuple" (instead of a "list").

+### Looking ahead

+Lesson #3 talks about some tricky bits you may encounter when using qStudio and PRQL.

-4. There are a few other PRQL transforms
+There are a few other PRQL transforms
-(`join`, `aggregate`, `take`, `group`) that will be covered in Lesson #3.
+(`join`, `aggregate`, `take`, `group`) that will be covered in Lesson #4.